The one tool for secure AI-assisted development

 Built from the ground up for AI coding workflows

-Termpolis isn't just a terminal that runs AI tools — it's designed around them.
+Termpolis isn't just a terminal that runs AI tools.
+It's designed around them.
 Launch agents with one click, orchestrate swarms, track costs, record sessions, search conversations, and let AI agents control your workspace through MCP.

 AI agent profiles